Vaccine Info

 JYNNEOS Pre and Post-Exposure Vaccination

 On July 29, 2024, a phase 4 clinical study was launched to assess whether a mpox vaccine can protect people against the disease after coming into contact with the potentially deadly infection.
 A study published in January 2024 concluded that the time to PEP and the observed incubation period resulted in overestimating PEP effectiveness using a conventional method.
 The WHO confirmed on October 10, 2022, that post-exposure vaccination (PEPV) is recommended for close contact with MPX cases, ideally within four days of first exposure and up to 14 days without symptoms.
-The FDA announced it issued an EUA (STN: 125678) enabling healthcare providers to administer JYNNEOS by intradermal injection for individuals at high risk for human monkeypox virus (hMPXV).

 JYNNEOS Cell Line

 JYNNEOS (MVA-BN) Vaccine (IMVANEX, IMVAMUNE) utilizes Chicken Embryo Fibroblast cells to produce the vaccine.
 Replication-competent poxvirus strains can cause clinical infection in humans and have an infectious virus that can be transmitted to others.
-However, replication-deficient poxvirus strains, including modified vaccinia Ankara (MVA), do not produce contagious viruses in humans and, therefore, do not cause clinU.Kl infection.
+However, replication-deficient poxvirus strains, including modified vaccinia Ankara (MVA), do not produce contagious viruses in humans and, therefore, do not cause infection.
 As such, replication-deficient poxvirus strains pose a substantially lower risk of adverse events than replication-competent strains.

 JYNNEOS Vaccination For Children

-The Coalition for Epidemic Preparedness Innovations announced on May 30, 2024, that it awarded BN $6.5 million to support phase 2 clinical trials in children ages 2 to 12 in Africa.
+The Coalition for Epidemic Preparedness Innovations announced on May 30, 2024, that it awarded B.N. $6.5 million to support phase 2 clinical trials in children ages 2 to 12 in Africa.

 A peer-reviewed study funded by the U.K. Health Security Agency, published on June 15, 2023, concluded a single dose of MVA–B.N. for post-exposure prophylaxis was well-tolerated in children and induced robust antibody and cellular responses up to 15 weeks after vaccination.
 On September 15, 2022, the U.S. CDC confirmed that children and adolescents exposed to people with suspected or confirmed mpox infections might be eligible for post-exposure prophylaxis with vaccination.
 In addition, the CDC published interim Clinical guidance for Healthcare Providers in September 2022.
 However, the U.S. FDA says the safety and effectiveness of JYNNEOS have not been established in individuals under 18.